 While heat is the fastest and most common way to convert THCa, it’s not the only way.
 The process can also happen naturally over a very long period.
 If raw cannabis is left to sit for a while, especially when exposed to light and air, the THCa will slowly begin to convert into THC on its own.
 However, this natural degradation is much less efficient and complete than applying controlled heat.
 It’s also unpredictable, which is why you can’t rely on old cannabis to have the same potency as a freshly decarboxylated product.
 For consistent results, it’s always best to trust professionally crafted products that have undergone a precise conversion process, which you can find when you shop all our collections.

-How to Convert THCa to THC
+Simple Ways to Convert THCa to THC

 So, how do you get from the raw, non-psychoactive THCa in the cannabis plant to the THC that provides the effects you’re looking for?
 The answer is surprisingly simple: you just need to add a little heat.
 This transformation is a key step in using cannabis, and it happens through a process called decarboxylation.
 Whether you're smoking, vaping, or baking, applying heat is what makes the conversion happen.
 Let's walk through the most common ways to do it.